Here’s how to watch Masters of the Air in the UK for free

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Masters of the Air is about to take flight – here’s how to watch the miniseries for free in the UK
+Masters of the Air has taken flight – here’s how to watch the miniseries for free in the UK

 The nine-episode war drama stars Austin Butler, Barry Keoghan and Callum Turner

-The companion series to Band of Brothers and The Pacific, Tom Hanks and Steven Spielberg are back with their latest war epic: Masters of the Air.
+Tom Hanks and Steven Spielberg are back with their latest war epic, Masters of the Air – the companion series to Band of Brothers and The Pacific.

-While their previous award-winning collaborations showed the Second World War through the eyes of the United States parachute infantry in Europe and the marines divisions in the Asia-Pacific, the latest chapter follows US airmen in the 100th Bombardment Group.
+While the duo’s previous award-winning collaborations showed the Second World War through the eyes of the United States parachute infantry in Europe and the Marines divisions in the Asia-Pacific, the latest chapter follows US airmen in the 100th Bombardment Group.

-A decade in the making, the miniseries is finally taking flight with a starry cast that includes Austin Butler and Barry Keoghan.
+A decade in the making, the miniseries has finally taken flight, with the starry cast featuring Austin Butler, Barry Keoghan, Callum Turner and Ncuti Gatwa.

-Based on Donald L Miller’s 2007 book of the same name, it brings to life the stories of brave airmen who served during the conflict.
+Based on Donald L Miller’s 2007 book of the same name, the series brings to life the stories of brave airmen who served during the conflict.
 The Bomb Group were nicknamed the “Bloody Hundredth”, owing to their harrowing experience of the war and heavy losses during missions.

-If you’re looking forward to the new series, the good news is you don’t have to wait long.
+If you’re looking forward to the new series, the good news is two episodes have already dropped, with the third landing tomorrow (Friday 2 February).
 From how to watch it for free to the cast, keep reading for the full lowdown.

 When is ‘Masters of the Air’ released?

-The new war miniseries is due to land on our screens on Friday 26 January, with the first two episodes set to drop on this premier date (happy binging).
+The new war miniseries landed on our screens on Friday 26 January, with the first two episodes dropping on the premiere date.
+The third episode will arrive on Friday 2 February.

 How to watch ‘Masters of the Air’ in the UK